botwiki/botwiki.org/content/index.md

 /*
 Title: Welcome To Botwiki.org
-Description: Botwiki.org is an open-source collection of tutorials, articles and datasets and other resources for creating useful, interesting, artistic and friendly online bots.
+Description: Botwiki.org is an open-source collection of tutorials, articles, datasets and other resources for creating useful, interesting, artistic and friendly online bots.
 Nav: hidden
 */

 Hi!

-**Botwiki.org** is an [open-source](https://github.com/botwiki/botwiki.org) collection of [tutorials](tutorials/), [articles](articles/) and [datasets and other resources](resources/) for creating **useful, interesting, artistic and friendly** [online bots](bots/) -- smart software agents that do fun or useful stuff.
+**Botwiki.org** is an [open-source](https://github.com/botwiki/botwiki.org) collection of [tutorials](tutorials/), [articles](articles/), [datasets and other resources](resources/) for creating **useful, interesting, artistic and friendly** [online bots](bots/) -- smart software agents that do fun or useful stuff.

 ![Marinoni printing press](/content/images/illustrations/marinoni-printing-press.png){.float-right .main-banner}